SQL SELECT

 For example, the following query uses the SELECT statement with a simple expression:

-This example shows you how to combine a string function named CONCAT(), which joins two or more strings into one, to displays employee’s full name:
+This example shows you how to combine a string function named CONCAT(), which joins two or more strings into one, to display the employee’s full name:

 SQL SELECT with CONCAT function